-You’ve reached an exciting life milestone: you’re ready to buy a house.
-But before you start mentally redecorating and comparing school districts, you’ll need to get your finances in order and know the two main options for obtaining a home loan: direct lenders and mortgage brokers.
+You’re ready to buy a house.
+But before you start mentally redecorating, you’ll need to get your finances in order and know the two main options for obtaining a home loan: direct lenders and mortgage brokers.

 What Do Mortgage Brokers Do?

-Mortgage brokers have access to loans from a number of lenders.
-That means you would simply go through the mortgage application process with the broker and they would then provide you with multiple mortgage options that meet your needs.
-(Once you’re approved, you’d then deal with the lender or loan officer directly.)
+A mortgage broker has access to loans from a number of lenders.
+That means you would simply go through the mortgage application process with the broker, who would then provide you with multiple mortgage options intended to meet your needs.

 What Do Direct Lenders Do?

-A direct lender is the actual mortgage provider lending you the money to buy a house.
-That could be a traditional bank, a mortgage banker , an online mortgage lender, or even a savings and loan association.
+A direct lender is the actual mortgage provider.
+That could be a traditional bank, an online mortgage lender, or a savings and loan association.

 Gain home-buying insights